 Not to say it’s easy, or what you may want to do, but allowing harmful issues to live in your home will only make them worse, not better.

 Laurie Lv Although im not sure what the “HARMFUL ISSUES” are at hand; i will assume it involves drugs.
 Having said that; if one allows any type of harm, whether it be direct or potential harm; harm is harm.

 If there are other children in your home and you allow your other children to move back into your home, knowing full well these kids had issues you could actually put yourself in the situation to get your minor children taken away.
 Yes, family is family; however, I would never put my family and especially my other children in harm’s way.
 Assuming this is a drug-related problem; you are better off giving them a dose of tough love by telling them you love them, but you cant help them.
 Explain to them that they need to check themselves into a treatment facility to work through their issues at hand.
 Moving them back into your home is not helping them; it only further enabling them.

 DonKeri Kent My parents rescued my sister, over and over again, we had strained relations, I ended up living with one parent and they sent her away, my teenage years were horrible with the constant fighting.
 If bringing a child home /adult child disrupts the family and brings no eventual peace, then you don’t sacrifice a ship for one mate.
 Make sure you don’t step on the boat prior to leaving the dock.

 Selina McNelley if it will harm family…id say “NO!”
-They need to grow up and be responsible and “harmless” to both them selves and your family and home before they are able to return. if whats goin on is harming them then help from a distance but not your own home.
+They need to grow up and be responsible and “harmless” to both themselves and your family and home before they are able to return. if whats going on is harming them then help from a distance but not your own home.